GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_create_container/README.md

 # Output: Hello from Docker! and then some more informational messages.
 ```

-If needed, ise the [online instructions][docker-install] to download and install
+If needed, use the [online instructions][docker-install] to download and install
 this tool.
 This guide assumes that you have configured [sudoless docker], if
 you prefer replace all `docker` commands below with `sudo docker`.